 - Adults with Complex Needs and Hearing Loss

 Further details about each unit (other than Effective Amplification in Infants and Children) can be found in the course unit section.

 This course is led by members of the Manchester Centre for Audiology and Deafness (ManCAD), an internationally recognised multi-million-pound hearing research programme.

 Many of the staff involved with our courses are actively involved in research (either scientific or pedagogical research).

 Where possible, members of staff teach course units related to their research interests and are in a position to keep their teaching informed and up to date.

 A large number of the teaching staff are also clinically trained audiologists, hearing therapists or hearing scientists.

 All units carry 15 credits at master's level, except Effective Amplification for Infants and Children, which carries 30 credits.

-Two of the units ( Effective Amplification for Infants and Children and Advanced Skills in Aural Rehabilitation) are also offered as non-credit bearing.
+Effective Amplification for Infants and Children is also offered as non-credit bearing.